FrancesCoronel/personal-website-v3/site/content/adventures/2014-12-29-aaai-2015-month-left.md

 I will say though that I don't feel I really have a lot of information yet in terms of scheduling.

-I mean, I just know the basics as of right now…
+I mean, I just know the basics as of right now...

 **AAAI–15 Program Overview**